HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 What you're trading.

-• EDT Gold, not CIS.
+• EDT Silver, not CIS.
 A real accreditation but the less prestigious of the two.
 Garden Rayong next door has CIS — if the audit badge matters most to you, Garden is the comparison.

 • IB Diploma only at Sixth Form.
 No A-Level alternative.
 Regents is the head-to-head for Sixth Form optionality.